salmonwatersheds/steelhead-status/data/raw-population-indicator-data/README.md

 Process for extracting data from PDF reports:

-* Move PDF to `raw-data` and create metadata file with the same name
+* Move PDF to `raw-population-indicator-data`

-* Extract data from tables in PDF (Adobe Acrobat Pro: File > Export to... > Spreadsheet > Excel) into spreadsheet and save as CSV in `raw-data`.
+* Extract data from tables in PDF (Adobe Acrobat Pro: File > Export to... > Spreadsheet > Excel) into spreadsheet and save as CSV in `raw-population-indicator-data`.
+If this function does not work for a given PDF, data are extracted by hand or from figures using [Plot Digitizer](https://plotdigitizer.com/app).

 * QAQC formatting and data checks (check row and column names and alignment; spot check data values)

-* Fill out metadata file (original language, descriptions, data quality comments from original report when possible)
+* Add to as new row to `1-raw-data-catalogue`.